xflr6/concepts/docs/examples.rst

 Examples
 ========

-The following code examples are included in the ``examples/`` directory of the `source repository/distribution`__.
+These and more examples files are included in the ``examples/`` directory of the `source repository/distribution`__.

 .. __: https://github.com/xflr6/concepts/tree/master/examples/